lashtear/tinymux/README.md

   * Use Automake+Libtool+libltdl to address multiplatform DSO issues.
   * Building no longer directly installs into `../game/bin`; automake respects configure's `--prefix`.
 * Code differences
-  * Include the previous Mechanipus patches as deployed on [The Reach](http://thereachmux.org/), [Dark Spires](http://darkspires.org/), et al.  See the `mechanipus-rebased-vs-git_brazil` branch for more portable versions of these.
+  * Include the previous Mechanipus patches as deployed on [The Reach](http://thereachmux.org/), [Dark Spires](http://darkspires.org/), et al.  See the `mechanipus-rebased-vs-git_dev` branch for more portable versions of these.
 	* `BLIND` rooms for truly quiet quietrooms.
-	* 64000 byte LBUFs, including tweaks to the Boyer-Moore-Horspool code to make this work.
+	* 64000 byte LBUFs, including tweaks to the [Boyer-Moore-Horspool](http://en.wikipedia.org/wiki/Boyer%E2%80%93Moore%E2%80%93Horspool_algorithm) code to make this work.
 	* Command lookups on master room objects consider object-parents.
 	* Bare `think` will not adjust idle time; many clients use this as a client-to-server activity tool, rather than telnet no-ops.
 Unfortunate, but harmless.
   * Use .gitignore and friends as we're not futzing with SVN and none of this is interesting to the SVN half of TinyMUX development.